0cjs/sedoc/8bit/cbm/emulators.md

 ### VICE

-Images can be attached from the command line with, e.g., `x64 -8 disk1.img -9 disk2.img`.
-Changes made externally (e.g. with `c1541`)
+Images can be attached from the command line with, e.g., `x64 -8 disk1.img -9 disk2.img` or from the status line menu in the emulator.
-will not be visible while the image is mounted, nor will changes made in the emulator be visible externally until it exits.
+When attached the image is cached in memory, so you must detach it before reading or writing it with an external program such as `c1541`.

 ### c1541

 [c1541] is a stand-alone program distributed with VICE that manipulates Commodore disk and tape (`.t64`) images in the same way as can be done within VICE emulators.
-The usual extension for image files is `.d64`, even for VIC-20s; this actually specifies the disk format:
+The usual format/extension for image files is [`.d64`][vm-d64], even for VIC-20s; this actually specifies the [image format][vm-imgfmt]:

+    x64         64-byte header followed by another format, usually d64
-    x64, d64    VC1541/2031
+    d64         VC1541/2031
     g64         VC1541/2031 but in GCR coding
     d71         VC1571
     g71         VC1571 but in GCR coding